-- (1) in compliance with the requirements of the principal national securities exchange, if any, on which the Notes are listed; or - (2) on a pro rata basis, by lot or by such method as the Trustee shall deem fair and appropriate.
+- (1) in compliance with the requirements of the principal national securities exchange, if any, on which the Notes are listed; or - (2) on a pro rata basis, by lot or by such method as the Trustee shall deem fair and appropriate, it being agreed that selection in accordance with the procedures of DTC is deemed fair and appropriate while the Notes are held in DTC.

 No Notes of a principal amount of \$2,000 or less shall be redeemed in part.
 Notice of redemption will be mailed by first-class mail at least 30 but not more than 60 days before the Redemption Date to each Holder to be redeemed at its registered address.
 On and after the Redemption Date, interest will cease to accrue on Notes or portions thereof called for redemption as long as the Company has deposited with the paying agent funds in satisfaction of the applicable redemption price.
+Any redemption notice may, at the Company's discretion, be subject to one or more conditions precedent, including completion of a Qualified Equity Offering or other corporate transaction.